grant-olson/miniprof/README.md

 MiniProf
 ========

 A quick-and-dirty lightweight profiler that allows you to measure the various steps in walltime.
-The main benefit of this is that it is much easier to control and interpret the output compared raw profiling data which can often overwhelm you.
+It is much easier to control and interpret the output from miniprof compared to raw profiling data, which can often overwhelm you.

 Calling MiniProf.profile returns a block containing a MiniProf instance.
 This instance will record the time for each step when you